 When heresies arose that threatened the Church, appeals were often made to these established Creedal formulas of the Rule of Faith by the Early Church.
 This stability in content, despite varied verbal forms, reflects early creedal efforts and unified believers against heresies.
 These statements “indicate that the church, from the earliest postapostolic times, continued and developed the Pauline notion of providing clear doctrinal summaries as a means of summarizing the faith.”

-Examples of early Creedal formulas that were used are the Didache (50–100), the Creed of Aristides of Athens (130), the Old Roman Symbol or Old Roman Creed (c.
+Other examples of early Creedal formulas that were used are the Didache (50–100), the Creed of Aristides of Athens (130), the Old Roman Symbol or Old Roman Creed (c.
 215), the Apostles’ Creed (120–250) and the Creed of Cyprian of Carthage (250).
-These earliest formulations tended to be localized.
-But as the Church grew and started having Ecumenical Councils to combat heresies, more widespread Creeds were formulated and used.
+These earliest formulations tended to be localized, and as the Church grew, and it started having Ecumenical Councils to combat heresies, more widespread Creeds were formulated and used.

 In 325 AD, the Council of Nicaea confronted Arianism, affirming Christ’s divinity in the Nicene Creed.
 Athanasius, a deacon at the council, helped craft the Nicene Creed, affirming Christ as “true God from true God, begotten not made, of one substance with the Father.”
 His later defence, often called “Athanasius against the world,” preserved orthodoxy despite opposition.
 There are also other Historic Creeds which were formulated to combat other heresies, such as the Chalcedonian Creed, which further refined the Church’s Christology and refuted Nestorian heresies about the two natures of Christ.